ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 - start the GUI
 - configuration -> edit current configuration -> give it a name and save as.
 It should now prompt you to switch to the configuration, after you do this the `Config:` line on the bottom of the gui screen should show this name and the instrument should be in `SETUP`
 - now go into experiment setup in DAE view and
-- - in time channels put  from 10.0 to 19900.0 step 10.0 with DT=C mode just for time regime 1.
-If there are no boxes to fill in, this means the configuration has not switched to the one you saved above and the ISISDAE-IOC-01 process is not running
+- - in time channels, in time regime 1 put from 10.0 to 19900.0 step 10.0 with mode DT=C. If there are no boxes to fill in, this means the configuration has not switched to the one you saved above and the ISISDAE-IOC-01 process is not running
 - - in data acquisition use the dropdown for wiring, detector and spectra to choose a file with the name "ibextest" in it e.g. wiring_ibextest.dat for wiring
 - - Press the Apply button
-- Now go back to main DAE view and press the begin button - you should get the instrument going into RUNNING
+- Now go back to main DAE view and press the "BEGIN RUN" button - you should get the instrument going into RUNNING
 - Press Abort and you should go back into SETUP
 - You can also open a python scripting window (scripting on left) and use  g.begin() and g.abort() to do the same thing